ryanmend/IoT-Device-Security-Assessment/README.md

 # Testing Checklist

-The following is the list of items to test during the assessment:
+The following is the list of items required during the assessment:

 `Status` column can be set for values similar to "Pass", "Fail", "N/A".